Francisca Saperas Mirò

 Francisca Saperas Mirò was a Spanish anarchist and anarcho-syndicalist.
-She was born on February 12, 1851, in Barcelona and died on August 21, 1933.
-She is known for having sheltered anarchists wanted by the police.Antònia Fontanillas Borràs was her granddaughter.
+She was born on 12 February 1851 in Barcelona and died on 21 August 1933.
+She is known for having sheltered anarchists wanted by the police.
+Antònia Fontanillas Borràs was her granddaughter.

 Biography

 Her parents was Maria Mirò de Montblanc and Isidro Saperas, a weaver from Espugla de Francoli, both from the province of Tarragona.
-Francisca Saperas married Martin Borràs Jover, a shoemaker from Igualada, on October 19, 1869.
+Francisca Saperas married Martin Borràs Jover, a shoemaker from Igualada, on 19 October 1869.
 They both came from Catholic families.
 She had about ten children, but only five daughters remained alive: Salud, Antonietta, Mercedes, Maria and Estrella.

 Anarchist beginnings

 The couple was poor and Martin worked at home as a weaver.
 Gracia, an industrial center of the textile industry, was a city of 34,000 inhabitants in 1877, many of them workers.
 The city became a center of trade union militancy.
 The couple was part of the first Spanish International.
 Giuseppe Fanelli went to Barcelona and Madrid between 1868 and 1869, promoting the birth of the first workers' sections of the International Workingmen's Association and the Alliance of Socialist Democracy.
 The couple adhered to these movements of anarchist values.

-In 1885 she denounced in a petition with 28 workers the police violence that caused the miscarriage of a young woman whose home was searched in Madrid.
-The forces of order targeted the companion of this young woman, Victoriano Matinez editor of Bandera Social.

-The Saperas couple were atheists and do not baptize their daughters.

 Francisca and Martin adhered to the theses of the anarchist communists, who oppose the collectivist current of the Federation of Workers of the Spanish Region (FRTE).
 Francesca and Martin denounced the centralization and lack of autonomy of the sections of the FRTE.
 They read Le Révolté and Le Forçat du Travail.
 They publish two newspapers themselves La Justicia Humana and Tierra y Libertad.
 They affirmed their position as anarchist and illegalist communists.
 They defend a workers' organization by informal groups without structures, emanating from neighborhoods but also from the family.
 As a result, Francesca Saperas opened her home to fugitives without means, which earned her the nickname of mother of the anarchists according to Federica Montseny.